tddapps/blog/_posts/2019-01-28-ubuntu-server-18.04-lts-upgrade-issues-and-their-solutions.md

 I run [KVM](https://www.linux-kvm.org/page/Main_Page), [PostgreSQL](https://www.postgresql.org/), [Kubernetes](https://kubernetes.io/) and the [ELK Stack](https://www.elastic.co/elk-stack) on [Ubuntu](https://www.ubuntu.com/) at home.
 These computers were running [Ubuntu Server 16.04 LTS](http://releases.ubuntu.com/16.04/).
 These are the solutions to the problems encountered during the upgrade to the [latest LTS version 18.04](http://releases.ubuntu.com/18.04/).

-**Disclaimer**: The solutions to these problems may not be appropriate for you.
+**Disclaimer**: These solutions may not be appropriate for you.
 Follow them at your own risk.

 ## Upgrade Process